 Why do we need 5G?

-5G's prospective ultra-low-latency could range between 1ms and 10ms.
-This would allow, for example, a spectator in a football stadium to watch a live stream of an alternative camera angle of the action that matches what is going on the pitch ahead with no perceivable delay.
-That will open the door for VR and AR applications, too, in real-time forms.
+5G's ultra-low-latency could range between 1ms and 10ms.
+This would enable, for example, a spectator in a football stadium to watch a live stream of an alternative camera angle of the action that matches what is going on the pitch ahead with very little delay.
+That will also open the door for VR and AR in real-time.

-Larger cells will be used in the same way as they are now, with broad coverage, but urban areas, for example, will also be covered by multiple smaller cells, fitted in lampposts, on the roofs of shops and homes, and even inside bricks in new buildings.
-Each of these will ensure that the connection will be regulated and seemingly standard across the board.
+In terms of 5G, larger cells will be used in the same way as they are now, with broad coverage, but urban areas, for example, will also be covered by multiple smaller cells, fitted in lampposts, on the roofs of shops and homes, and even inside bricks in new buildings.

 Capacity will also be important for the future of video streaming.
 By 2030, EE predicts that 76 per cent of its data traffic will be used streaming video.
 And the majority of that will be 4K Ultra HD or even 8K resolutions.